-Asia-Pacific International University is a notfor-profit institution that operates as an ongoing venture of faith.
+Asia-Pacific International University is a notfor-profit institution that operates as an ongoing faith venture.
 A portion of its income is derived from gifts and grants from those who believe in its mission and objectives.
-It also receives significant contributions and grants toward its operation and capital development from the Seventh-day Adventist Church.
-These sources of funding enable the University to keep tuition and residence fees at moderate levels and yet still maintain excellence in teaching, in scholarship and facilities.
+It also receives significant contributions and grants toward its capital development and operation from the Seventh-day Adventist Church.
+These sources of funding enable the University to keep tuition and residence fees at moderate levels and yet still maintain excellence in teaching, scholarship, and facilities.